Northam, Western Australia: Climate

-2011
+Significant weather events

 A severe thunderstorm lashed the town and surrounding areas on 27 January 2011 resulting in roofs being ripped off, trees being uprooted and power lines being brought down.

 About 50 houses were damaged in the town as a result of the storm but no injuries were reported.

-2021

 A flash flood occurred in the town and surrounding areas on 2 March 2021, with 40 millimetres of rainfall occurring in just half an hour.
 This resulted in many houses being damaged, as well as the Jubilee oval flooding, leaving silt all over the busy road of Peel Terrace.

 Government

 Originally, the town and surrounding area was split into two municipalities, the Town of Northam handling the affairs of the town, and the Shire of Northam which also manages other towns, such as Bakers Hill and Wundowie.
-After 53 years of debates and failed attempts, the two councils finally merged as of the 1 July 2007 to form a conglomerate council, simply known as the Shire of Northam.
+After 53 years of debates and failed attempts, the two councils finally merged as of 1 July 2007 to form a conglomerate council, simply known as the Shire of Northam.

 The public sector is a large employer for residents of Northam and surrounding areas.
-The town of Northam is the main regional centre for the Central Wheatbelt region, and as such many local and state government departments choose to operate out of the town.
+The town of Northam is the main regional centre for the Central Wheatbelt region, and as such many local and state government departments operate out of the town.

 Services Australia operates a Centrelink office in the town.